FrostbittenKing/fixasusbacklight/README.md

 fixasusbacklight
 ================

-This is a little tool to fix the ux31a/ux32vd acpi backlight buttons during runtime It patches the IGDM opregion mapped into virtual memory during runtime to fix the not working backlight control buttons on the UX31A/UX32VD zenbooks.
+This is a little tool to fix the ux31a/ux32vd acpi backlight buttons during runtime.
+It patches the IGDM opregion mapped into virtual memory during runtime to fix the backlight control buttons on the UX31A/UX32VD zenbooks.

 Requirements: